mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

     common.

 use_regression_fields
-    Do you wish to use the :field:`Regressed by` and :field:`Regresses` fields?
+    Do you wish to use the :field:`Regressed by` and :field:`Regressions` fields?
 These allow you to efficiently track software regressions, which might previously be managed using the :field:`Depends on` and :field:`Blocks` fields along with the “regression” keyword.

 use_see_also
     Do you wish to use the :field:`See Also` field?
 It allows you mark bugs